gmc-code/PC-Microbit-Extension-backup/docs/games/magic_8.rst

 Modifying classes
 ---------------------------------

-| Below are some examples of how some challenge tasks can be achieved by modifying the use of classes.
+| Below are some examples of how game variations can be achieved by modifying the classes.
 | To keep the code shorter, the standard game responses are replaced with the 4 below:
 | ``responses = ["For sure", "Yes", "No", "No way"]``